What Is Digital Video Production? From Concept to Shareable Videos

 Gentle reminder: No one starts as an expert.
 Even that polished YouTube tutorial you love began as someone’s “first try.”
 Take a deep breath—you’ve got this!

-Distribution and Sharing Basics: Getting Your Digital Video Out There
+How do I distribute my video content: Getting Your Digital Video Out There

 So, you’ve filmed, edited, and polished your video—congratulations!
 Now comes the exciting part: sharing it with the world.
 But where do you start?